rshormazabal/CEDe/README.md

 ```

 ## How to run
-After installing dependencies, you can generate data by specifying a config file.
+After installing dependencies, you can generate data by specifying a hydra config filename in `main_generation.py`.
 For specificying specific parameters directly on the CLI, refer to [Hydra documentation](https://hydra.cc/docs/intro/).
 ```sh
 python main_generation.py <HYDRA OPTIONS>